BrenKenna/audioValidation/README.md

 2. Packaged up the tested & debugged audioValidator and streamer modules with their respective data.
 Tried to make use of the "***init.py***" and "***importlib.resources***" module where I can.
 But still kind of new to that, like it very much all the same.

-3. Need to consider baseline objects that are commonly encountered:
+3. Need to consider core/central model/model collection objects that are commonly encountered:

    1. Audio with the wave, sample rate and track lengths